 On September 1st, 2012, the IRS first offered the Streamlined Filing Compliance Procedures – also known as the streamlined procedure.
 Essentially, they were created to help American taxpayers who are at low-risk violations to become fully compliant without penalties.
 Walking this program will be less cumbersome because you only need to file a certain number of forms to catch up on taxes.

 Additionally, the penalty-free program for US taxpayers, certifies that the taxpayer’s failure to report foreign financial assets and pay US taxes was not a result of willful conduct.
-Meaning, the person deliberately avoided reporting and paying their taxes, even though they knew it was required of them.
+Meaning, the person deliberately avoided reporting and paying their taxes, even though they knew it was required.

-Therefore, to qualify for the IRS streamlined procedures, your actions need to be innocent.
+Therefore, to qualify for the IRS’s streamlined procedures, your actions need to be innocent.
 We’ll explain later below what exactly “innocent” means from the IRS.

 Qualifying for Streamlining

 The streamlined procedures are available for US taxpayers residing in the United States and abroad.
 However, since our customers are primarily non-US residents (e.g., American expats), we will focus on eligibility for the Streamlined Foreign Offshore Procedures.
 The Streamlined Domestic Offshore Procedures are only for US taxpayers living in the States.

 Eligibility for US expats to use the Streamlined Procedure:

 Valid Social Security or Taxpayer Number: To participate in the Streamlined Procedures, individuals need to have a Social Security Number or Taxpayer Identification Number (ITIN).
 However, suppose you are not qualified to get a Social Security Number and do not have an ITIN.
 In that case, you can apply for an ITIN with your tax documents when filing under the Streamlined program.